crs4/notredam/src/dam/kb/tinykb/doc/source/intro.rst

 be easily readapted into a stand-alone product (NotreDAM-specific parts are outlined throughout this documentation).

+This manual illustrates the main TinyKB concepts through several examples (see :doc:`basics`) and then documents the API of the main modules.
+The last chapter, in particular, explains some details about design and extension of the SQL DB schema (see :doc:`schema`).

 .. warning:: this is an initial release of the documentation for
              TinyKB |version|, as distributed with NotreDAM 1.08rc1.
              The package is still evolving, and its API may still